Japan court rules against nuclear restart in rare ruling

 National broadcaster NHK said it was the first time anti-nuclear campaigners had won a court ruling against nuclear power, but Smith said there had been two other rulings by courts supporting plant closures.

-Those rulings were eventually overturned by higher courts in favour of nuclear operators, she said.
+Those rulings were eventually overturned by higher courts in favor of nuclear operators, she said.

 Calls to Fukui District Court went unanswered.
 Anti-nuclear campaigners were seen on NHK celebrating the ruling.

-Note: (This story clarifies from campaigner that ruling is rare court victory not first)